New Zealand offers a range of work visas. All are temporary, though some can lead to residence.

 Dependent children of temporary work visa holders are entitled to attend New Zealand primary and secondary schools as domestic students.
 However, they need a student visa.
 To avoid delays it is strongly recommended that you apply for this visa from your home country.
 Without a student visa, they can only attend school for two weeks as a domestic student or for three months as a fee-paying international student.

 Other visa options

 There are a number of New Zealand visas not mentioned on this page.
-You can view information on this site about visas to work, visas to study and visas to invest in New Zealand.
-Alternatively, visit Immigration New Zealand for a definitive list of all visas.
+You can view information on this site about other types of visas or alternatively, visit the Immigration New Zealand website for a definitive list of all visas.